Write Around

 - Why Cycle provides 'impartial advice for potential and new cyclists in the UK'.
 Includes a forum to ask your questions.
 Not bad at all, recommended for its intended audience and more.

-- Books: Our favourite author on the practicalities of cycling, Richard Ballantine, has new book out, City Cycling (Aug 07).
+- Books: City Cycling (Aug '07) from our favourite author on the practicalities of cycling, Richard Ballantine.
 "Richard guides the city cyclist through the pitfalls of riding in traffic, how to buy and maintain a good bike, safety and riding with confidence."
-Buy from Amazon.co.uk - £4 off at Aug 07.
+Buy from Amazon.co.uk.
 Cyclecraft: The Complete Guide to Safe and Enjoyable Cycling for Adults and Children (Paperback) by John Franklin.

 Next Steps